 It’s a vital part of a healthy relationship but it’s not always black and white.
 Even with good intentions, you may be confused about how to navigate consent so that your partner always feels safe, comfortable and enthusiastic about the act.
 A mutually respectful sexual relationship must be approached correctly - but how?

-Sexual assault charity, RAINN explains that consent is an ongoing process of communication and setting boundaries.
+Harmonising with Kate's sexual consent definition, sexual assault charity RAINN explains that sexual consent is a process of communication and setting boundaries.
 This means that either participant can change their mind at any time, prior consent doesn’t mean current consent, and the choice must be made consciously and freely.
 If someone’s ability to make decisions is impaired in some way - such as intoxication by drink or drugs - then sexual acts are considered non-consensual.

 In terms of legality, section 74 of the Sexual Consent Act 2003 states that consent is agreed by choice when someone has the freedom and mental capacity to make that choice.
 Consenting to one sexual act does not automatically mean consent for another.
 A person doesn’t have the freedom to consent if they’re under threat, intoxicated, or underage.